cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 3. Determine the p-value for observing a test statistic at least as extreme as the actual observed value.
 4. Draw some conclusion from the p-value.

-For example, if the p-value is sufficiently small, the model may be considered rejected.
+For example, if the p-value is sufficiently small, the model may be considered rejected;
+This would be the case if we were testing a coin for fairness, using the fraction of flips that came up as heads as the test statistic and observed its value to be 0.987.

 <details>
 <summary><b> Show Mathematical details of the general statistical test </b></summary>